 So what is the connection to my family tree?
 My husband’s great-grandfather was Maurice John Macauley (1878-1965).
 Maurice’s mother was born Lillian Ann Gracey in Glenarm, Northern Ireland, circa 1836.
 In the 1851 Ireland census, she was a fifteen year old girl living in Glenarm with the family of Charles Macauley, a local physician.
 Living in the same household was Charles’s 22 year old daughter Rosetta.
 Rosetta later married Archibald MacNeill, and gave birth to Eoin MacNeill in 1867.

 The connection between Lillian Gracey and Rosetta Macauley continued; in 1855 Lillian married her first husband Arthur Boyle in Belfast, and Rosetta was one of her witnesses.
 Lillian and Arthur had one son, Henry Boyle (1856-1933) before Arthur’s death.
-Henry became a catholic priest, and appears to have been associated with Eoin MacNeill, as there are two photos of Henry in an archive of friends and associates of MacNeill in the University College Dublin archive.
+Henry became a catholic priest, and appears to have been associated with Eoin MacNeill, as there are two photos of Henry in an archive of friends and associates of MacNeill held by the University College Dublin.

 Lillian Ann and Rosetta were certainly friends, but there is reason to believe that they may have been related, perhaps as cousins.
 Lillian’s second marriage was to Hugh Macauley in Belfast in 1867.
 Hugh Macauley is listed in the 1901 Irish census as born in Carnlough, a small village only about two miles north of Glenarm.
 In their parish marriage record, it was noted that the couple received a bishop’s dispensation for 2nd degree consanguinity, which implies that they were first cousins, and shared one set of grandparents.
 It was also recorded that Hugh’s parents were from Glenarm.
 The obvious question is, if Lillian and Hugh were related as first cousins, and Lillian’s good friend Rosetta was a Macauley, was Lillian also Rosetta’s cousin through a shared Macauley ancestor?
 It seems quite likely.
 Granted, there were a good number of Macauleys in Glenarm in the 19th century, but circumstances point to a familial relationship.